davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-It is now possible to customize the configuration of {pivotal-gemfire-name} logging using properties defined in a `spring-geode-logging.properties` file included on the Spring Boot application classpath.
+It is now possible to customize the configuration of VMware GemFire logging using properties defined in a `spring-geode-logging.properties` file included on the Spring Boot application classpath.